tillgrallert/food-riots_tools/workflow_food-prices.md

 # qualitative price information

 ## mark-up?

+For the time being, I settled on manually tagging each reference in Sente that includes qualitative price information with the following tags:

+- `prices: high`
+- `prices: rising`
+- `prices: stable`
+- `prices: falling`
+- `prices: low`
+- `prices: normal`

+These tags can be extracted, mapped to discrete integers, and written to a CSV file of the following structure

+date, location, source, tag, value

 ## extract information?

 If the information is explicitly marked-up in Sente, export is simple and similar to that of quantitative information.
 Otherwise, one would need to run co-location analysis for pairs of words on the entire source corpus and record the result in some serialisation format.